-As a certified IFS therapist for many years, my work is strongly rooted in the IFS model.
 IFS is a body based therapy that recognizes that we all have many parts of us.
 Each part has its own goals, values, beliefs and feelings.
 Parts can work together harmoniously, or they can be in conflict with each other which we then experience as ambivalence or internal strife.
 Some parts are young and have experienced disappointment, pain or trauma.
-When people get “triggered”, or over-react, it’s because a young part that has unresolved, or unburdened feelings and beliefs, comes to the surface and we identify with it.
+When people get “triggered”, or over-react, a young part that has unresolved, or unburdened feelings and beliefs, comes to the surface and we identify with it.
 IFS therapy helps you access calmness and compassion, and teaches you how to get to know and heal young parts and protective parts without feeling overwhelmed by them.

 Somatic experiencing (SE)

 Eye Movement Desensitization Reprocessing (EMDR)

-EMDR offers a quick way to resolve traumatic experience.
+EMDR offers an efficient way to resolve traumatic experience.
 It involves changing negative beliefs, images, and feelings from upsetting events by focusing on them in small doses.
 Visual, auditory, or tactile stimuli are added to help the brain reprocess upsetting material.
 I am have trained in levels 1 and 2 for over 15 years.